Chart Color Schemes

 Ormeau (East) - Stapylton lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on AreaSearch's analysis, Ormeau (East) - Stapylton's population is around 12,177 as of Nov 2025.
-This reflects an increase of 1,496 people since the 2021 Census, which reported a population of 10,681 people.
-The change is inferred from the estimated resident population of 11,760 from the ABS as of June 2024 and an additional 286 validated new addresses since the Census date.
-This level of population equates to a density ratio of 475 persons per square kilometer.
-Ormeau (East) - Stapylton's growth rate of 14.0% since the 2021 census exceeded the non-metro area average of 8.8%.
-Natural growth contributed approximately 37.0% of overall population gains during recent periods, with all drivers including interstate migration and overseas migration being positive factors.
+Ormeau (East) - Stapylton's population is around 12,291 as of Feb 2026.
+This reflects an increase of 1,610 people since the 2021 Census, which reported a population of 10,681 people.
+The change is inferred from the estimated resident population of 11,760 from the ABS as of June 2024 and an additional 334 validated new addresses since the Census date.
+This level of population equates to a density ratio of 480 persons per square kilometer.
+Ormeau (East) - Stapylton's growth rate of 15.1% since the 2021 census exceeded the Rest of Qld (9.1%) and the national average, marking it as a growth leader in the region.
+Natural growth contributed approximately 37.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data or years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used, applying proportional growth weightings from ABS Greater Capital Region projections for each age cohort.
-A significant population increase is forecast in the top quartile of Australia's non-metropolitan areas, with Ormeau (East) - Stapylton expected to expand by 4,090 persons to 2041 based on latest annual ERP population numbers, reflecting a gain of 30.2% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+A significant population increase is forecast for the top quartile of Australia's non-metropolitan areas, with Ormeau (East) - Stapylton expected to expand by 4,090 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 29.0% in total over the 17 years.

 Frequently Asked Questions - Population